WasmEdge/docs/docs/contribute/source/os/android/apk.md

 ### The WebAssembly function

-The `factorial.wat` is a [handwritten WebAssembly script](https://github.com/WasmEdge/WasmEdge/blob/master/examples/wasm/fibonacci.wat) to compute factorial numbers.
-It is compiled into WebAssembly using the [WABT tool](https://github.com/WebAssembly/wabt).
+The `fibonacci.wat` is a [handwritten WebAssembly script](https://github.com/WasmEdge/WasmEdge/blob/master/examples/wasm/fibonacci.wat) to compute fibonacci numbers.
+It can be compiled into WebAssembly using the [WABT tool](https://github.com/WebAssembly/wabt).

 ### Build dependencies